awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 ## January 29, 2018

 I've started construction on the second drawing machine.
-I'm using a wooden clipboard from the college art shop for the control panel - seems appropriately improvised.
+I'm using a wooden clipboard from the college art shop for the control panel - seems appropriately haphazard.
 Apparently I'm the first person to ever buy one of these in the art shop - it took them about 5 minutes to find the price in the register.

 I drilled holes to mount six potentiometers and wired them to the Arduino's analogue inputs: